William Frankland (allergist): Retirement

 Frankland retired from his job at St. Mary's Hospital, aged 65, and was then offered an unpaid consultancy role in the Department of Medicine at Guy's Hospital.
 He worked at Guy's on this basis for another twenty years on peanut anaphylaxis and paediatric allergies.
 After retiring from Guy's he continued to participate in academic life by attending conferences and publishing articles in journals.

 In February 2012, Frankland appeared as an expert witness in a British court.
 The accused had claimed that a vehicle crash in which he was involved was caused by his losing control following a bee sting.
 Although Frankland agreed with the defence that such a scenario was possible, he gave an opinion that delayed-response reactions to bee stings only occurred after there had been initial symptoms following the sting.
 In this case, there had not been such symptoms, and the accused was found guilty.

 In June 2015, at the age of 103, he was awarded an MBE for services to allergy research.
 In July he was the oldest recipient of the badge of the Order of Mercy.
 Also that year he appeared in an episode of the BBC 2 television series Britain's Greatest Generation, and was the oldest ever guest on Desert Island Discs.

 Frankland continued to publish; at age 100 he authored "100 years of allergen immunotherapy", and most recently co-authored, "Flight Lieutenant Peach's observations on Burning Feet Syndrome in Far Eastern Prisoners of War 1942–45" in the journal QJM in 2016 (aged 104).

 In March 2020, in an interview for his 108th birthday during the COVID-19 pandemic, he recounted some memories of the 1918 Spanish Flu pandemic.
 Frankland died on 2 April 2020 at the age of 108 of COVID-19.

 Professional and charitable associations

 British Society for Allergy and Clinical Immunology

 Frankland was instrumental in the creation of the British Society for Allergy and Clinical Immunology (BSACI).
 It was formed in 1948 under the name the British Association of Allergists.
 The speakers at the Association's inaugural meeting included Sir Henry Dale, pharmacologist and chairman of the board at the Wellcome Trust, and Dr. John Freeman.
 In 1962 the Association became the British Allergy Society, and Frankland served as president between 1963 and 1966.
 The society became the British Society for Allergy and Clinical Immunology in 1973, which name it retains.

 International Association of Aerobiology

 Frankland was a founding member (in 1970) and president.

 Anaphylaxis Campaign

 Frankland was president of the Anaphylaxis Campaign, the UK charity for severe allergy issues.

 Personal life

 Frankland was married to Pauline Jackson, an optometrist, in 1941.
+They had two sons and two daughters.